plsplsme/Gmail2GTask/README.md

 # Gmail2GTask
-The app create Gmail task out of your email.
+The google app script create Gmail task out of your email.
 This is still under development.

 ## How to use